Title

 Disposable personal protective equipment is preferable, but if not available, wash any exposed equipment in hot water and detergent to achieve decontamination.
 Burn and bury disposable personal protective equipment with the carcass.

 To clean equipment used for digging the pit and moving the carcass, remove dirt, blood, hair and other materials with water (preferably hot) and detergent.
 Divert the wash water from the equipment into the pit for incineration.
-A diluted bleach solution (one part bleach to 10 parts water) can be sprayed on the clean equipment to further decrease the likelihood of anthrax being present.
-Allow this solution to remain on the equipment for three minutes.
+A diluted bleach solution (one part bleach to 10 parts water) made fresh each day for of use can be sprayed on the clean equipment to further decrease the likelihood of anthrax being present.
+Allow this solution to remain on the equipment for at least an hour (should remain wet with bleach solution) before rinsing with plain water.
+Note that the presence of soil, blood or other materials may diminish the effectiveness of the bleach solution.

 Human Implications